slub/ocrd_kitodo/README.md

 #### Testing

-To download some testdata and process them on the Manager (which must already be running, and must be able to connect to the Controller):
+To download some testdata and process them on the Manager (which must already be running, and must be able to connect to the Controller), do:

     make test-production   # tests for_production.sh (images→ALTO-XML)
     make test-presentation # test for_presentation.sh (METS→METS)
     make test              # run both
     make clean-testdata    # remove the test data and test results

 #### Configuration